jggarita/academic-kickstart/content/publication/stylyzedMW/index.md

 publication: ""
 publication_short: ""

-abstract: "This paper provides new evidence on the impact of minimum wages on workers' wages and firm employment"
+abstract: "This paper provides new evidence on the effects of minimum wages on employment flows and firm pay policies.
+I analyze Costa Rica's labor market as its minimum wage setting is highly binding, adjustments are sizeable and permanent, and the minimum wages are set by occupation.
+I exploit comprehensive administrative data to construct accurate firm-level measures of exposure and to identify employment transitions properly.
+Then, I estimate an extension of the AKM model to compute time-varying firm pay policies.
+Results suggest that firms adjusted their pay premiums in compliance with the minimum wage, leading to a compression in between-firm inequality.
+Firms reduced their employment stock, with minimum wage elasticities around -0.10.
+As minimum wage exposure increases, firms hire less and separates more workers.
+However,  poaching separation rates decline with exposure to the policy."

 # Summary.
 An optional shortened abstract.
 summary: " "